-Indicates whether to verify the TCP address of the application deploying rules to be that of an associated Genesys Rules Authoring Tool. true/false true Immediately esp-worker-threads (ne w in 8.1.2) Specifies the maximum number of worker threads available when using the ESP interface to execute rules.
-Any positive integer 5 Immediately load-packages-on-start (new in 8.1.4) Indicates whether to load deployed rule packages at application start up.
-If packages are not loaded at startup (value=false), then a package is loaded on its first execution request. true/false true Immediately json-hierarchical-driver (new in 8.1.4) With value true, the JsonHierarchical true/false StreamDriver false Immediately class is used to serialize JSON responses.
-With value false, the JettisonMappedXmlDriver class is used.
-The lettison driver is unaware of the original data type and will try to detect numerical values and omit the quotes, whereas the JsonHierarchicalStreamDriver will maintain the data type.
+Description Valid values Default value Takes effect operate in a simplified way. verify-deployer-addres S Indicates whether to verify the TCP address of the application deploying rules to be that of an associated Genesys Rules Authoring Tool. true/false true Immediately esp-worker-threads Specifies the maximum number of worker threads available when using the ESP interface to execute rules.
+Any positive integer 5 Immediately load-packages-on-start Indicates whether to load deployed rule packages at application start up.
+If packages are not loaded at startup (value=false), then a package is loaded on its first execution true/false true Immediately

+Description Valid values Default value Takes effect request. json-hierarchical-drive r With value true, the JsonHierarchical class is used to serialize JSON responses.
+With value false, the JettisonMappedXm class is used.
+The Jettison driver is unaware of the original data type and will try to detect numerical values and omit the quotes, whereas the JsonHierarchical will maintain the data type. lDriver true/false false Immediately cache-operational-para ameters (new in 8.5.0) Operational parameters are rule parameters whose value is obtained at rule execution time.
+They are configured in GAX as Parameter Groups, and stored in the Configuration true/false true Immediately